New research on body fat reveals even more clearly how the female and male immune systems operate differently.

-These cells play a crucial role in limiting the otherwise harmful inflammation that occurs when our immune system is alerted to an infection.
+These cells play a crucial role in limiting the otherwise harmful inflammation that triggers when our immune system is alerted to an infection.

 They also found that the males had a special type of stromal cell, that is, the type of cells that make up the connective tissue that forms the organs.

-"Not only have we discovered dramatic differences in Treg cells, but we have also discovered a type of stromal cell that responds directly to testosterone and is specific to males," says the lead author of the study Ajithkumar Vasanthakumar.
+"Not only did we discover dramatic differences in Treg cells, but we also discovered a type of stromal cell that responds directly to testosterone and is specific to males," says the lead author of the study Ajithkumar Vasanthakumar.

 Because it was amazing